tilledminds/OPNsense-Dashboard-2025/README.md

 You will need to place this config in /usr/local/etc on your OPNsense system.

-After this is done, use `sudo service telegraf start` to start telegraf.

 #### Telegraf [Plugins](plugins)

 **Plugins must be copied to your OPNsense system**

 Place [telegraf_pfifgw.php](plugins/telegraf_pfifgw.php) and [telegraf_temperature.sh](plugins/telegraf_temperature.sh) in /usr/local/bin and chmod them to 755.

+Test these out before starting the telegraf service by executing them

+`./telegraf_pfifgw.php`

+`./telegraf_temperature.sh`

+The temperature plugin may not work on every system, if you receive `sysctl: unknown oid 'hw.acpi.thermal'` comment out or remove that line from the plugin.

+After this is done, use `sudo service telegraf start` to start telegraf.

 ## Graylog

 #### Add GeoIP to Graylog